luslab/oz-bulk-rnaseq/F. QC of Aligned Reads.md

 BED=/home/camp/ziffo/working/oliver/genomes/annotation/Human.GRCh38.GENCODEv24.bed
 #set designed output path & prefix
 OUT=/home/camp/ziffo/working/oliver/projects/airals/alignment/D7_samples/trimmed_filtered_depleted/alignment_QC/coverage
-#run each BAM file into geneBody coverage
+#run each BAM file into geneBody coverage package
 sbatch -N 1 -c 4 --mem=24GB --wrap="geneBody_coverage.py -i $BAM -r $BED -o $OUT -f pdf"
 ```
 This ouptut is 2 figures (line graph & heatmap) to visualise 3' or 5' bias.
 Each BAM file is represented by a different line.
 If you detect 3' bias at this stage you can either re-sequence (costly) or adjust for this bias in downstream analysis.